kuzzleio/documentation-old/src/sdk-reference/room/index.md

 // not implemented (this SDK uses HTTP and is thus stateless)
 ```

-The `Room` object is the result of a subscription request, allowing to manipulate the subscription itself.
+The `Room` object is the result of a subscription request, allowing you to manipulate the subscription itself.

 ---